Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Besides: the panels weren’t there to be comfortable, they were there to provide some safety margin so the field wouldn’t literally slice the bottom of their feet off.
 And even still they weren’t heavy-duty enough for the job; the metal gridplate groaned painfully as Julian then Vemik stepped on, and practically squealed when Yan sauntered on-board the USS Magic Box.

 Everyone settled in and waited the spare minute before go-time.
 Hoeff’s watch beeped at final countdown.
-He glanced at it, counted off a few seconds in his head, *Five Mississippi, four Mississippi, three…*
+He glanced at it, counted off a few seconds in his head, *Five Mississippi, four Mississippi, three...*

-["…What will this feel like?"]
+["...What will this feel like?"]
 Yan had curled his tail around his waist and sat on his haunches to be extra-super sure his wild crest was below the line.

 ***Thump.***

-"…Like that."
+"...Like that."

 Yan barely heard him.
 He was blinking dumbstruck at the jump receiving room in HMS *Sharman* which was basically just a big concrete warehouse space with some cargo doors at one end, a pair of human-sized double doors at the other end, some safety equipment along one wall and the locker full of emergency recall orders on the other.